sachinym/Github-Advanced-Security/Labs/Lab-07.md

    ![](../images/scan.png)

-3. If an autofix is available, click on Apply fix to automatically apply the suggested fix.
+3. If an autofix is available, click on Generate fix to automatically apply the suggested fix.

    ![](../images/fix.png)

-4. Commit the changes to your repository.
+4. Click on **Commit to new branch** and Commit the changes to your repository.

    ![](../images/newchange.png)